 King crab from Alaska gets a lot of supermarket shelf space, but remember we have some pretty plentiful pots of crustacean gold right here in the waters of Oregon.
 Not only is Dungeness crabbing from public docks super easy – it’s also free.
 No boat required.

-Spring for a shellfish license ($10 for adults and free for anyone under age 12), and then drop a pot from dozens of places within three hours of Portland.
+Spring for a shellfish license ($10 for adults), and then drop a pot from dozens of places within three hours of Portland.
 You can go crabbing year-round, with no fees from public docks and minimal fees from private ones.

 The very best months for bay crabbing are late September through November, after the summer molting and before the commercial crabbing season opens in December.
 However, any month can turn up a catch, and it’s always a fun time with friends or family.

 The daily limit in Oregon is 12 male crabs with a minimum of 5-3/4 inches across the crab’s back; measure immediately in front of the spines.
 In addition to Dungie crabs, you may also end up with some red rock crabs in your pots.
 These are smaller, and the limit for these is 24 per day of any size.

 The best time of day to crab is during “slack water,” which is the time around high or low tide.

 Bait of Choice

 Though inexperienced crabbers are tempted to use “quick bate” such as fish heads or carcasses, this is a big mistake because that attracts seals and sea lions.
 Use raw chicken or turkey instead.

 Crabbing from public docks and piers generally means you’re tossing pots into the tranquil waters of Oregon’s numerous estuaries and bays.
 The most popular ones include Garibaldi (Tillamook Bay) and Newport (Yaquina Bay) and Waldport (Alsea Bay), all within 1.5 to 2.5 hours of Portland.